pdeljanov/Symphonia/symphonia-utils-xiph/README.md

 # Symphonia Xiph Utilities

-Common utilities for Xiph formats and codecs.
+Common utilities for Xiph formats and codecs for Project Symphonia.

+:musical_note: **Note:** This crate is part of Symphonia.
+Please use the [`symphonia`](https://crates.io/crates/symphonia) crate instead of this one directly.

 ## License